 After the presentations distinguished guests from other SDOs and liaison organizations have expressed their best wishes to Ecma.

-The program and slides of the presentations can be found here.
+The photos of this event can be found here.

 For more information: please contact Dr. Istvan Sebestyen, Secretary General of Ecma International.
 Email: firstname.lastname@example.org.